 However, when too much cerumen builds up in your ear it can clump together and clog your ear.
 The risk of getting a clogged ear is greater when foreign objects regularly push ear wax even further into the ear – the most common culprits being in-ear headphones, ear plugs or cotton sticks.

 After a swim is a typical time to find yourself with a blocked ear.
 Ear wax partially absorbs water and clumps together easier.
 With increasing age, the glands responsible for producing ear wax shrink, thus clogged ears may gradually become more frequent.

-Make effective use of this clogged ears remedy by being sure to apply it for long enough each time.
+- Make effective use of these home remedies for clogged ears by making sure you apply them for long enough each time.
 The longer your chosen remedy remains in your clogged ear, the better it will be able to clean out your ear.
 Thoroughly cleaning your ears may mean applying the remedy multiple times.

 1. Clogged Ears Remedy: Salt Water

-Salt water is so gentle in freeing up ear wax blockage that you can even use it to treat small children and babies.
-It does just a good of a job on adults, too.
+Salt water is so gentle in unclogging ears that you can even use it to treat small children and babies.
+It does just as good a job on adults, too.

 - First, dissolve 1 teaspoon of salt into around one half a cup of lukewarm water and squirt some of the salt water mix into your clogged ear.

 - Leave the mixture in your ear for around 15 minutes, then thoroughly rinse out your ear with warm water.

 - While the salt water mixture is at work in your ear, you can seal your ear with a cotton ball.